-Grupo Bimbo is a global food company, the leader in the global baking industry and a relevant participant in the snack industry according to information from IBISWorld.
+Grupo Bimbo is a global food company, the leader in the global baking industry and a relevant participant in the snack industry, according to information from IBISWorld.
 Grupo Bimbo operates in 33 countries, including Mexico, the United States, Canada, most of Latin America, Spain, Portugal, France, Italy, the United Kingdom, Turkey, Switzerland, Ukraine, Kazakhstan, China, South Korea, Russia, India, Morocco and South Africa.
-The Company has a balanced and diversified portfolio of over 13,000 products covering different categories sold under iconic, strategic or renowned brands.
+The Company has a balanced and diversified portfolio of over 10,000 products covering different categories sold under iconic, strategic or renowned brands.
 By means of its wide range of bakery and snack products, the Company serves from premium and value categories to all consumption occasions.

-The Group produces, distributes and commercializes baking products in each of its categories: sliced bread, buns & rolls, pastries, cakes, cookies, toasted bread, English muffins, bagels, tortillas & flatbreads, salty snacks and confectionery and other food products.
-The brand portfolio of the Company includes iconic brands with a value of over a billion dollars in retail sales, such as Bimbo®, Marinela®, Oroweat®, Barcel®, Thomas'®,Sara Lee® and Entenmann's®; brands with a value of over \$500 million dollars such as Takis®; brands with a value of over \$250 million dollars such as Ricolino®, Tia Rosa®, Dempster's®, Artesano® and Ball Park®; and brands with a value of over \$100 million dollars such as Villaggio®, Donuts®, Pullman®, POM®, Vachon®, Ideal®, Mankattan®, Mrs. Baird's® and Wonder®.
+The Group produces, distributes and commercializes baking products in each of its categories: sliced bread, buns & rolls, pastries, cakes, cookies, toasted bread, English muffins, bagels, tortillas & flat breads, salty snacks and confectionery and other food products.
+The brand portfolio of the Company includes iconic brands with a value of over a billion dollars in retail sales, such as Bimbo®, Marinela®, Oroweat®, Barcel®, Thomas'®,Sara Lee®, Entenmann's® and Takis®; brands with a value of over \$500 million dollars such as Little Bites®; brands with a value of over \$250 million dollars such as Ricolino®, Tia Rosa®, Dempster's®, Artesano® and Ball Park®; and brands with a value of over \$100 million dollars such as Villaggio®, Donuts®, Pullman®, POM®, Vachon®, Ideal®, Mankattan and Mrs. Baird's®.

 Through development of iconic brands that have been in the minds of consumers for generations, strategic brands with deep regional relevance and high consumer recognition, and continuous innovation in its portfolio, Grupo Bimbo has achieved leadership in the baking industry in most of the countries in which it operates.
-In 2020, the "Bimbo" brand was recognized within the 10 brands with the highest penetration in Mexican households, occupying the second place in the position and, in 2019, the brand and company name "Bimbo", was recognized as the eighth strongest food brand in the world, by Kantar World Panel.
-Additionally, IRI named Grupo Bimbo the fastest-growing large consumer products company in the United States during 2020.
+In 2021, according to the edition of Brand Footprint Ranking, prepared by the consulting firm Kantar, the "Bimbo" brand was recognized within the 10 brands with the highest penetration in Mexican households, occupying the first position.
+Moreover, the brand "Bimbo", held the first position as the most chosen brand by consumers in the food category in Mexico and Latin America, and the tenth across the world.
+In addition, in the ninth edition of the report prepared by BCG and IRI, published in 2021, Grupo Bimbo was recognized as the fastest growing company in the consumer packaged goods (CPG's) in 2020 in the United States.